arpansarkar112/Echo_Ai_Agent_/README.md

 *   Users have the ability to select any previous chat session from their history, view the entire conversation log, and seamlessly continue the dialogue from where they left off.
 *   The application gives users complete control over their chat history, including the functionality to permanently delete old or unwanted conversation sessions.
 *   A dedicated profile page is available for users to view and manage their account information.
-*   The user interface is designed with a polished aesthetic that includes support for both a sleek Dark Mode and a clean Light Mode to accommodate user preference.
+*  The user interface is designed with a polished aesthetic that includes support for both dark mode and Light Mode to accommodate user preference.

 ## Technologies Used
 - **Frontend:** React (Vite), TypeScript, Tailwind CSS, shadcn/ui